kennethk-1201/cvwo/README.md

-# CVWO
+# Todo App
-A Todo list application made with React, Golang and PostgreSQL.
+A Todo list web application made with React, Golang and PostgreSQL.